 Vibe:

 "The Book of Birdie" is a weird, glittery, feminine fever dream.
 It's creepy, but not scary, bloody, but not disgusting.
 Most scenes take place in a church or a convent and contain multiple shots of religious iconography, but the visuals never feel rote or boring.
-I tend to role my eyes whenever I see yet another horror movie set in a Catholic church, but this one manages to avoid all the typical cliches.
+I tend to roll my eyes whenever I see yet another horror movie set in a Catholic church, but this one manages to avoid all the typical cliches.
 Even the lingering, close-up shots of the crucifix in Birdie's (Ilirida Memedovski) room feel new and strange.

 Best time to watch:

 The ideal time to watch is right before Halloween, when the weather has turned and all the fiery leaves are soaked with cold rain.
 I'd light one million candles (which would give my husband heart palpitations), grab a bunch of blankets, and watch this movie with my cats (and a box of Cracker Jacks).
 Maybe I'd even pull out my Monsters of Modern Literature card set, aka my version of patron saint prayer cards.
-Blessed be Joan Didion 🙏🏼.
+Blessed be Joan Didion 🙏🏼

 Worst time to watch: